StudyProjectsTHB/guessingAverage/INSTALL.md

     + aws_ec2_public_key: Your OpenSSH public key for the EC2 instances, you will need to generate your own
     + github_token: Your [GitHub token](https://github.com/settings/tokens/new?description=guessingAverageWebHook&scopes=admin:repo_hook), it must have the scope "admin:repo_hook" and you must have admin rights on the repository
     + github_repository: The repository where the webhook will be created, it is already set to "guessingAverage"
-    + github_repository_owner: The owner of the repository, it is already set to "eineOrganisation"
+    + github_repository_owner: The owner of the repository, it is already set to "StudyProjectsTHB"
     + docker_repository: The name of your Docker repository, it is already set to "leonxs/guessing_average:latest"
     + operation_system: Your operating system, it is already set to "windows" or "unix"